Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

     SAPINST_INPUT_PARAMETERS_URL=/tmp/sapinst_instdir/S4HANA2020/CORE/HDB/INSTALL/AS/APPS/inifile.params
     ```

-### `ini` file consolidation
+### `inifile` consolidation

-When you have completed generating your inifile.params templates you will need to consolidate the files into one inifile.
+When you have completed generating your `inifile.params` templates you will need to consolidate the files into one inifile.
 Merge and deduplicate the files then Save the new file with a meaningful name relating to the SAP Product e.g `s4_2020_v2.inifile.params`.

 1. Edit the `s4_2020_v2.inifile.params` file:
     1. Update `components` to `all`: